Using Security Health Analytics

 • Allowlist folders: When you add a mark to a folder resource, findings for which the folder itself is the scanned, or target, resource are resolved.
 However, assets contained within the folder, including projects, can still generate findings.
 This security mark is only available if you activate Security Command Center Premium tier at the organization level.

 Security marks are only updated during batch scans, not real-time scans.
-So, if a dedicated security mark is removed, and the asset has a vulnerability, it could take up to 24 hours before the mark is deleted and a finding is written.
+If a dedicated security mark is removed, and the asset has a vulnerability, it might take up to 24 hours before the mark is deleted and a finding is written.

 Special-case detector: Customer Supplied Encryption Keys